Music of Bangladesh

 The music of Bangladesh spans a wide variety of styles.
-Bangladesh claims some of the most renowned singers, composers and producers in Asia.
-Music has served the purpose of documenting the lives of the people and was widely patronized by the rulers.
-It comprises a long tradition of religious and regular song-writing over a period of almost a millennium.
+Historically, Bangladeshi music has served the purpose of documenting the lives of the people and was widely patronized by the rulers.
+It comprises a long tradition of religious and secular song-writing over a period of almost a millennium.

 Classical music

 Ragapradhan Gaan

 Bangladeshi classical music is based on modes called ragas.
 In composing these songs, the melodies of north Indian dingading ragas are used.
 As far as the Charyagiti (9th century), ragas have been used in Bengali music.
 Jaydev’s Gitagovindam, Padavali Kirtan, Mangal Giti, Shyamasangit, Tappa, Brahma Sangeet and Tagore songs have been inspired by Ragas.
 The use of north Indian ragas in Bangla songs began in 18th century.
 This trend gathered momentum during the 19th and 20th centuries.
 The pioneers of these trend were Ramnidhi Gupta, Kali Mirza, Raghunath Roy and the founder of the Bishnupur Gharana, Ramshanker Bhattacharya.
 Nawab of Lakhnau, Wajid Ali Shah played an important role in this trend.
-He was dethroned by the British empire in 1856 and banished to Metiaburuz, Kolkata.
+He was dethroned by the British Empire in 1856 and banished to Metiaburuz, Kolkata.
 During his 30-year exile, he patronized music, specially dhrupad, tappa, thumri and kheyal.
 And, thus made a lasting impact on Bangladeshi music.
 All traditional Bengali music tend to be based on various variations of Hindustani Classical Music.
 Rabindranath Tagore had a deep appreciation for north Indian ragas, successfully introduced ragas in his songs.
 He was followed by Dwijendralal Roy, Rajanikanta Sen and Atulprasad Sen.

 Folk music

 Folk has come to occupy the lives of Bangladeshis almost more than any other genre of Bengali music.
-Among the luminaries of the different folk traditions are Lalon Fokir, Shah Abdul Karim, Radharaman Dutta, Hason Raja, Khursheed Nurali (Sheerazi), Ramesh Shil, Kari Amir Uddin Ahmed and Abbas Uddin.
+Among the luminaries of the different folk traditions are Lalon Fokir, Abbasuddin Ahmed, Shah Abdul Karim, Radharaman Dutta, Hason Raja, Khursheed Nurali (Sheerazi), Ramesh Shil and Kari Amir Uddin Ahmed.
 Folk songs are characterised by simple musical structure and words.
 Before the advent of radio, entertainment in the rural areas relied on a large extent on stage performances by folk singers.
 With the arrival of new communication technologies and digital media, many folk songs were modernised and incorporated into modern songs (Adhunik songeet).

 Folk music can be classified into several subgenres: